saan800/saansoft-cqrs/src/SaanSoft.Cqrs.Decorator.EnsureCorrelationId/README.md

 ## Dependencies

-The decoration can optionally be provided a list of `ICorrelationIdProvider`.
+The decorator can optionally be provided a list of `ICorrelationIdProvider`.

 Providers will be run in order to attempt to find the most appropriate value to set the message's `CorrelationId` to.

-If none of the `ICorrelationIdProvider` return a value, the `CorrelationId` will be defaulted to `Guid.NewGuid.ToString()`.
+If none of the `ICorrelationIdProvider` return a value, the message's `CorrelationId` will be defaulted to `Guid.NewGuid.ToString()`.

 TODO:
 * Add `SaanSoft.CorrelationIdProviders` repository
   * Move interface over (and update these decorators to use new package)
-  * add generic Guid provider
+  * add generic guid provider
-  * add other (eg http header) correlation id providers in there
+  * add other correlation id providers in there
+    * http header
+    * OpenTelemetry (maybe?)
+* SubscriptionBus read from message, then auto populate on publisher bus?

 ## Recommended Order

-The CorrelationId decorators should be at the top (or very near to) of the `IMessageBus` decorator stack.
+The CorrelationId decorators should be at the top (or very near to) of the decorator stacks.

 If your also using the [LoggerScope decorators](../SaanSoft.Cqrs.Decorator/LoggerScope/README.md), add the CorrelationId decorators higher in the decorator stack.